Equity Advisory Council Bylaws

 3. A simple quorum consisting of half plus one of the council membership is needed to conduct official business.
 A quorum is defined as the minimum number of members of the EAC that must be present at any of its meetings to make the proceedings of that meeting valid (Oxford Languages, 2021).
 If a quorum is not present, no voting action shall take place at the meeting.
 Members of the council may continue to meet without a quorum present for the purposes of information sharing or gathering.

-4. The Secretary will provide proper notice for all meetings under the Open Meetings Act.
+4. An officer will provide proper notice for all meetings under the Open Meetings Act.
 Meeting notices will be published via calendar invitation and posted on the DCSD Equity, Diversity, Inclusion, & Accessibility webpage.
 Included in the notice will be the: agenda, minutes from the last meeting, and any formal communication sent to the DCSD.

 5. The previous meeting’s minutes will be approved during the following meeting.